tyazid/cpprt/README.md

 -If you whant to enable doxygen documenetation build then set CMAKE_INSTALL_PREFIX to ON

 #Example :
-_build and install to mydir target directory by enabling doxygen build
+build and install to mydir target directory by enabling doxygen build

->from root source dir_:
+>from root source dir:

 $mkdir buid